In this tutorial, we will describe how to copy a formula in excel.

 All the selected cells are exactly copied with the copied formula.

-How to move a formula in Excel?
+How to move formula in Excel?

 Moving a formula: No matter the sort of cell reference you employ, the references within a formula remain the same when you relocate or move it.